 These are the major deductions from employees’ salaries.
 The employer is obligated to contribute a certain amount of money (based on the insurance and locality) to five different social insurances.
 The employee is also required to allocate a smaller percentage of his or her salary to the same insurances, and to pay individual income tax (IIT).

-Salary in China is usually paid between the 5th-10th of the following month.
+Salary in China is usually paid on a fixed range of dates as decided by company rules.
+For example: between the 2nd and the 5th of the following month.
 Employers must pay all employees at the same corporate level with a comparable salary, regardless of their demographics.

 Read more about labor laws in China

 Here is a visual breakdown of a Chinese salary slip, which demonstrates the salary calculation: